heremaps/here-data-sdk-typescript/docs/examples/nodejs-read-versioned-layer.md

 ## Log in to the datastore

 To work with the datastore, you need to have an [account](https://account.here.com).
-To get your account and create a test app to get app access key id and access key secret, log in to the [HERE Open Location Platform (OLP)](https://platform.here.com/admin/apps) and create a test app.
+To get an access key id and access key secret, log in to the [HERE Open Location Platform (OLP)](https://platform.here.com/admin/apps) and create a test app.

-Now, you can get a token for requests to the datastore by using the @here/olp-sdk-authentification.
+Now, you can get a token for requests to the datastore using @here/olp-sdk-authentification.

-Log into the api.
+Log in to the API.
 Modify our app to the following state:

 ```typescript
 /**